Karlk15/tictactoe/README.md

-Tic Tac Toe project in the T-303-HUGB software development course in Reykjavík University.
+Tic Tac Toe project in the T-303-HUGB software development course at Reykjavík University.

-The project is focused on used proper development techniques rather than making a good game.
+The project is focused on using proper development techniques rather than making a good game.